jyuenbeep/Candy-Crush/README.md

 5/18:
 Started the prototype and listed out the needed sections to fulfill.
 Also trying to do all the READme stuff that is required.

+5/19:
+Continued working on the prototype and discussed what our game would look like.

 ### Bernadette Baroi: